wireddown/ghpages-ghcomments/_posts/2015-02-07-use-diagnostics-to-troubleshoot.md

 enable_diagnostics: true
 ```

-With this setting, both the console output from the git hooks (in commit and push) and the blog page will give diagnostic information.
+With this setting, both the terminal output from the git hooks (in `commit` and `push`) and the blog pages will give diagnostic information.

 ## Example